Analyzing variational quantum landscapes with information content: Introduction

 Variational quantum algorithms (VQAs) have been marked as a promising path towards quantum advantage in pre-fault-tolerant quantum hardware.
 In nearly a decade of research since its original proposal~\cite{peruzzo2014variational}, the field of VQAs has seen significant progress both theoretical and experimentally~\cite{cerezo2020variational, bharti2022noisy}.
 It is yet to be seen if noisy intermediate-scale quantum (NISQ)~\cite{preskill2018quantum} devices are able to reach unambiguous quantum advantage through VQA.
 Issues such as vanishing gradients or barren plateaus (BP)~\cite{mcclean2018barren,cerezo2021cost,wang2021noiseinduced,larocca2022diagnosing}, the expressivity of the quantum circuits~\cite{Herasymenko2021diagrammatic,du2022efficient, holmes2022connecting} or difficulties optimizing a noisy cost function~\cite{bonet-monroig2023performance} are only a few examples of the hurdles faced by VQA which reduce the hope of quantum advantage in the near-term.

 From a computer science point-of-view VQAs are a fascinating object of study.
 They can be considered classical cost functions with classic input/output.
 Yet the cost function might not be classically accessible in general.
 So far, there is no clear evidence that optimizing a VQA is feasible with standard optimization methods~\cite{bonet-monroig2023performance}.
 Some researchers have attempted to close this gap by developing new optimizers tailored to quantum circuits~\cite{Nakanish2020SOFF,Ostaszewski2021rotosolve} or use machine learning techniques to assist during the optimization~\cite{Wilson2021quantumheuristics,Sung2020models} with inconclusive results.
-More recently an attempt to visualize the optimization landscape by dimensionality reduction techniques was proposed~\cite{rudolph2021orqviz}.
-Still, little is known about the features of variational quantum landscapes and how to extract them.
+More recently, the authors of~\cite{rudolph2021orqviz} introduced a method to visualize variational quantum landscapes through dimensionality reduction.
+Yet landscape analysis tools from classical optimization have not been widely used to characterize quantum landscapes.

-Landscape analysis aims at characterizing the landscape of cost functions by efficiently sampling the parameter space to understand the ``hardness'' of the optimization problem~\cite{10.1162/evco_a_00236,ZOU2022129,10.1145/2739480.2754642,MorganG17,10.1145/2330163.2330209,kostovska2022per}.
+Landscape analysis aims at characterizing the landscape of cost functions by efficiently sampling the parameter space to understand the ``hardness'' of the optimization problem~\cite{10.1162/evco_a_00236,ZOU2022129,KerschkePWT15,MorganG17,BischlMTP12,kostovska2022per}.
 For a VQA this implies only classical post-processing of data from a quantum device.
 In contrast, the optimization step of a VQA involves constant interaction between quantum and classical resources.
 In NISQ hardware such interactions might come with a large overhead.
 To the best of our knowledge, no prior work on data-driven landscape analysis exists in the context of VQA.